Apr

 Botox treatments help diminish teeth grinding, reduce painful symptoms, and protect your teeth from damage.
 Your teeth will be stronger and healthier due to less grinding, which will improve chewing.
 With less pain, you can enjoy a higher quality of life.
 By relaxing facial muscles, Botox can reduce wrinkles around your mouth to give you a younger-looking appearance. Â

 You can come to Cascadia Family Dental in Bend, OR for Botox bruxism treatment.
-To schedule an appointment, contact Dr. Jared Adams at (541) 382-1279.
+To schedule an appointment, contact Dr. Amberena Fairlee at (541) 382-1279.